When a client comes to see me to discuss divorce it is not unusual for

 How can you track down “hidden assets?”

-To do this you should hire a divorce attorney, private investigator and/or
+Hire a divorce attorney, private investigator and/or a forensic accountant.

 With over 35 years of experience as a divorce attorney and as a psychologically-trained